agruss2/GEI-Texas-Bays-2025/README.md

 This work/code is still in development.

-It is using dynamic structural equation modeling to look at lagged relationships within a Texas estuarine food web.
-This work is expected to expand to look at multiple bays, multiple lags and multiple food webs (i.e., trophic models).
-This current trophic model includes crustaceans (blue crabs and brown shrimp) serving as food sources for 5 predators: red drum, black drum, spotted seatrout and two catfish species.
-Two abiotic factors of salinity and temperature are also included.
+It is using dynamic structural equation modeling to look at lagged and nonlagged relationships within Texas estuarine food webs.
+Two major bays are considered: Aransas Bay and Galveston Bay.
+Within each bay, two trophic systems are considered: a trophic system with keystone predators (bull shark and alligator gar) and one with sciaenid (among other) predators (red drum, spotted seatrout and southern flounder).
+The keystone predator system includes two fish prey species (gulf menhaden and striped mullet).
+The sciaenid system includes two shellfish prey species (blue crabs and brown shrimp).
+Both systems include two abiotic variables of temperature and salinity.
+This produced four models: two bays with two trophic systems.
+Each major bay is broken into three minor bays for spatial replicates.

+Annual and seasonal time steps are analyzed separately to investigate the hypothesis that annual time steps produce similar relationships (magnitude and direction) to seasonal time steps.
+Therefore, four annual sems are produced and four seasonal sems are produced.
+Each of these four sems considers nonlagged and lagged (one time step) relationships.
+To compare annual time step and seasonal time step relationships, bar plots of mean sem coefficient values (for each unique predictor-response combo) are produced.

+Future work will refine the species, time steps and lags included.